jimmy-zx/csc2332-mbqc/report/report.typ

-The protocol is fundamentally based on Measurement-Based Quantum Computation (MBQC) @raussendorf2003measurement, an alternative model of quantum computation in which computation is driven by adaptive single-qubit measurements performed on a highly entangled resource state.
+The protocol is fundamentally based on Measurement-Based Quantum Computation (MBQC) @raussendorf2003measurement, an alternative model of quantum computation in which computation is driven by adaptive single-qubit measurements performed on a highly entangled resource state @raussendorf2003measurement.

 MBQC departs from the traditional circuit-based paradigm by separating entanglement generation from computation.
 In this model, a fixed entangled